JSCIG/js-class-fields-chinese-discussion/docs/public-field-syntax.md

 - WTF?

 - bad to novices,
-- also bad to programmers from other languages
+- also bad to programmers from other languages,
 - even worse to professional JS programmers

+- rarely known,
-- rarely use,
+- rarely used,
 - hard to remember

 Possible solution